Best 4 Day Paris Itinerary for Solo Travel (2023)

 Best Time to Visit Paris

-I love Paris in the springtime… Actually, I could love Paris any time, but it is best during the off season when there aren’t so many tourists and you won’t have to wait in line for the major attractions (like this 4 day Paris itinerary provides).
+I love Paris in the springtime… Actually, I could love Paris any time, but it is best during the off season when there aren’t so many tourists and you won’t have to wait in line for the major attractions like you’ll see in this 4 day Paris itinerary.

 That said, Paris can be crowded in the spring and fall, too.
 Considering Paris is a pricy destination, plan and book accommodations well in advance, and schedule it away from the high tourist season (late May through early September), if budgeting is important to you.

-Undoubtedly, you’ll want to plan your accommodations to be fairly centrally located around your targeted attractions.
+Undoubtedly, you’ll want to plan your accommodations to be fairly centrally located within the Paris city center and around your targeted attractions.

 Paris is made up of 20 arrondissements (districts), the lower 8 being the more convenient.
 The further out from arrondissements 1 – 8, the less expensive it will be.
 However, you may get some good deals within these 8 arrondissements, or just bordering them, if you shop around and/or book well in advance.

-For more convenience, like saving time, plan your stay to be close to the train station(s) you’ll be accessing frequently.
+For more convenience, like saving time (Paris is huge), plan your stay close to a metro station and the train station(s) you’ll be accessing frequently.

-For these reasons, I stayed at the Libertel Gare de L’Est Francais, within the 10th arrondissement and just across the way from the Gare du Nord for my 4 Days in Paris.
+For metro proximity and budget considerations, I stayed at the Libertel Gare de L’Est Francais, within the 10th arrondissement and just across the way from the Gare du Nord for my four days in Paris.
 The single room cost was ideal as a solo traveler and came with all of the amenities, including a wonderful breakfast, and ease for accessing this Paris 4 day itinerary’s sights.

 How to Get Around Paris